-Prior to conducting a search, school officials shall ask that the student consent to be searched by removing all items from pockets or other personal effects.
+Prior to conducting a search, school officials will ask that the student consent to be searched by removing all items from pockets or other personal effects.
 If the student refuses to consent to the search, school officials may proceed to search the student, the student's personal belongings, and the student's locker, as follows:

-A. Any search of a student conducted by a school district employee must be reasonably related to the discovery of contraband or other evidence of a student's violation of the law or school rules.
+1. Any search of a student conducted by a school district employee must be reasonably related to the discovery of contraband or other evidence of a student's violation of the law or school rules.

-For the purpose of this policy, "contraband" means items, materials, or substances the possession of which is prohibited by law or district policy, including but not limited to, controlled substances, alcoholic beverages, tobacco and tobacco-like products (including electronic cigarettes), or any object that can reasonably be considered a firearm or a dangerous weapon.
+For the purpose of this policy, "contraband" means items, materials, or substances the possession of which is prohibited by law or district policy, including but not limited to, controlled substances, alcoholic beverages, tobacco products, or any object that can reasonably be considered a firearm or a dangerous weapon; and

-B. Staff shall conduct searches in a manner, which is not excessively intrusive in light of the age and sex of the student and the nature of the suspected infraction.
+2. Staff will conduct searches in a manner which is not excessively intrusive considering the age and sex of the student and the nature of the suspected infraction.

-No student shall be subject to a strip search or body cavity search by school staff.
+No student will be subject to a strip search or body cavity search by school staff.